-Understanding `Go Mod Init`
+Understanding Go Mod Init

-TLDR; In the Go programming language (often referred to as Golang), the go mod init command is used to initialize a new Go module, which is a collection of related Go packages versioned together.
+In the Go programming language (often referred to as Golang), the go mod init command is used to initialize a new Go module, which is a collection of related Go packages versioned together.
 This command is typically executed at the root of a project directory to create a new module or initialize an existing project as a module.
 You specify a unique module path, often based on a URL, as an argument to ensure global uniqueness and enable package importation by other projects.
 After initializing the module, dependencies can be added using the go get command, which automatically downloads and manages the required packages.

 For example, if you’re starting a new project called “myapp” and you plan to host it on GitHub under your username “johnsmith,” you might run the following command: